raspberrypilearning/getting-started-with-the-pico/en/step_9.md

 You can now use this value to control the duty cycle for PWM on the LED.

-Change the code to the following, and once you have run it, tune the dial on the potentiometer to control the LED's brightness.
+Change the code to the following.
+Once you have run it, tune the dial on the potentiometer to control the LED's brightness.

 ```python
 from machine import Pin, PWM, ADC